First impressions matter. In a split second, visitors decide whether to stay, click, and convert—or bounce.

 You’re better off changing one element only, such as the CTA button text, color, or placement.

-Here’s an example of an A/B test from the Sim City homepage:
+Here’s an example of an A/B test from the old Sim City homepage:

 Look at the difference between the two variations.
 The homepage on the right eliminated some text and an image.
-As a result, the simplified version had a 43% increase in checkouts.
+The simplified version delivered a 43% increase in checkouts in that test.

 We see cases like this all the time in our consulting work.
 Businesses are typically convinced that an offer, such as the one above offering $20 off a purchase, will help drive sales and increase conversions.